AmaniAppNest/nv-quantum-sensor-simulator/README.md

 python -m examples.mesh_convergence
 ```

-The example evaluates the mechanical response for multiple mesh resolutions and provides a basic numerical convergence check.
+The example evaluates the mechanical response for multiple mesh resolutions and provides a numerical convergence check.

 ---